 email@example.com to request additional information regarding the violation process.

 Neighborhood Services Staff is responsible for enforcing the Spot Blight Ordinance adopted by Prince William County.
 Spot Blight enforcement occurs where unsafe or rundown structures are identified for abatement.
 The Virginia Code defines of a 'blighted property" as a structure that endangers the public's health safety or welfare due to dilapidation deterioration or is in violation of minimum health and safety standards.
 Due process in these cases takes a significant amount of time but is an effort in which Neighborhood Services Staff invests to prevent deterioration in our neighborhoods.

 This program authorizes Prince William County to enforce state laws regarding illegal placement of temporary advertising signs on wire or stick-style wood posts in the "public right of way" which includes the medians, roadways, shoulders and areas alongside public roadways up to and sometimes beyond adjacent sidewalks.
 (For more information on the exact position of the VDOT Right of Way, please see the

 County Mapper GIS program.)
 NO temporary signs of any kind are EVER permitted in the VDOT right of way, and citizens should assume that signs placed there will have been done so illegally.
 Neighborhood Services Staff has primary enforcement responsibility and inspections are conducted throughout the County.
 Signs are removed by Neighborhood Services Staff members and our Litter Control Crews.
 Fines of up to $100 may be imposed for each sign in violation.

 Weeds and Tall Grass

-Other agencies may be able to help with issues or concerns not enforced by Neighborhood Services.
-Contact the following organizations for the listed concerns:
+Other agencies may be able to assist with issues of concern but not enforced by Neighborhood Services are: